govuk-one-login/authentication-acceptance-tests/README.md

 - ./rundocker.sh build-api
 - ./rundocker.sh staging-api

+To access the Account Management API when running the tests locally, you will need to specify a proxy hostname.

+Set `AM_API_URL='http://host.docker.internal:8123'` in `env-override-api.env` and ensure you are running the `authentication-api/scripts/api-proxy.sh account-management [ENV]` script in parallel.

 **The Docker scripts retrieve variables from SSM and export them as environment variables.
 See:**
 - docker/run-tests-api.sh
 - docker/run-tests-ui.sh